 A Fossil Economy in a Changing World:

-The world is shifting away from fossil fuels and key importers of Australia’s coal and gas are part of this shift.
-Our policies ignore this, leaving us dependent on continued fossil fuel exports, at risk of:
+The world is shifting away from fossil fuels – and this includes key importers of Australia’s coal and gas.
+Australian government policies ignore this, leaving us dependent on continued fossil fuel exports, at risk of:

 - stranded investments,